Carlson's patrol: New mission

 Carlson's battalion was ordered to move to the upper Tenaru River and patrol around the Lunga River—south of the Lunga perimeter—to locate the trail the Japanese had used to position their men and materiel for their assaults during the Battle for Henderson Field.
-Carlson's raiders were also to seek out and destroy several Japanese artillery pieces that had been delivering harassing fire against Henderson Field for several weeks.
-The raiders set up the new base camp about 2 mi southeast of the Lunga perimeter on 20 November and rested and replenished until 24 November.
+Carlson's Raiders were also to seek out and destroy several Japanese artillery pieces that had been delivering harassing fire against Henderson Field for several weeks.
+The Raiders set up a base camp about 2 mi southeast of the Lunga perimeter on 20 November and rested and replenished until 24 November.

-On 25 November, Carlson's Company A arrived from Espiritu Santo and joined the raiders.
+On 25 November, Carlson's Company A arrived from Espiritu Santo and joined the Raiders.
 On 27 November, the battalion relocated 4 mi further up the Tenaru River and established two auxiliary patrol bases 2 mi upstream and downstream, respectively.

 On 28 November, Companies B and D patrolled across the Lunga River and bivouacked in the Mount Austen area, southwest of the Lunga perimeter.
 The same day, Companies A and F patrolled further south between the Lunga and the Tenaru.
-On 30 November, the raiders found a Japanese 75 mm mountain gun and 37 mm anti-tank gun emplaced on a ridge about 4 mi south of the Lunga perimeter.
+On 30 November, the Raiders found a Japanese 75 mm mountain gun and 37 mm anti-tank gun emplaced on a ridge about 4 mi south of the Lunga perimeter.
 As one squad of six Marines from Company F patrolled near where the guns were discovered, they entered a hidden Japanese camp and found themselves among about 100 Japanese soldiers resting under shelters with their weapons stacked around trees in the center of the camp.
-In the resulting melee, the raider squad killed about 75 of the Japanese.
+In the resulting melee, the Raider squad killed about 75 of the Japanese.
 The rest escaped.

-The raiders rested on 1 December and received some provisions by airdrop.
+The Raiders rested on 1 December and received some provisions by airdrop.
 On 2 December, Carlson fanned out his patrols around the Lunga River.
 Company B discovered 10 Japanese camped by the river and killed all of them.
 None of the other companies encountered any Japanese, but one discovered another 75 mm mountain gun.
 Late in the day, Carlson received orders to terminate the patrol and take his troops into the Lunga perimeter the next day.

 On 3 December, Carlson sent Companies C, D, and E east towards the Tenaru river while Companies A, B, and F headed west towards Mount Austen.
 Companies C, D, and E reached the lower Tenaru and entered friendly lines at Lunga Point without incident.
 Companies A, B, and F, however, encountered a Japanese patrol near the summit of Mount Austen.
 In a close-quarters fight in the jungle, 25 Japanese were killed and four Marines were seriously wounded, one of whom died later.

 The next day, Companies A, B, and F set out with the intention of entering the Lunga perimeter near the Matanikau River.
-Along the way, the Marine column was ambushed by a Japanese machinegun team that killed four raiders.
+Along the way, the Marine column was ambushed by a Japanese machinegun team that killed four Raiders.
 Seven Japanese were killed in this skirmish.
 The patrol encountered no further opposition and entered friendly lines at Lunga Point by mid-afternoon.